brandonly101/conquestia/README.md

-# Conquestia
+# Conquoria

-Conquestia is an augmented reality game where players find resources to build and arm their own villages to fight and conquer other villages.
+Conquoria is an augmented reality game where players find resources to build and arm their own villages to fight and conquer other villages.